openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

 Learn to Assess Responses
 ============================

-In this step, you will learn to assess responses effectively by reviewing and assessing sample responses that the instructor has provided.
-You will try to select the same options for the response as the instructor selected.
+In this step, you learn to assess responses effectively by reviewing and assessing sample responses provided by the course team.
+You try to select the same options for the response as the course team selected.

-.. note:: Not all instructors provide sample responses for training.
-If the instructor did provide sample responses, this step does not appear in the assignment.
+.. note:: Not all course teams provide sample responses for training.
+If the course team did provide sample responses, this step does not appear in the assignment.

 After you submit your response, one of the sample responses opens, together with the rubric for the assignment.
 Read the sample response and the rubric carefully, select the options that you think best reflect the response, and then click **Compare your selections with the instructor's selections**.

-* If all of your selections are the same as the instructor's selections, the next sample response opens automatically.
+* If all of your selections are the same as the defined selections, the next sample response opens automatically.

-* If any option that you select is not the same as the instructor's selection, you see the response again, and the following message appears above the response.
+* If any option that you select is not the same as the defined selection, you see the response again, and the following message appears above the response.